Tools | Test RESTful Web Service

 For accept, content-type, and some other fields IntelliJ IDEA provides a list of suggested values.
 Choose the relevant format type from the Value drop-down list.

 In this pane, specify the parameters to be passed to the target method through a query string inside the URL.
 This approach is used for requests of the type GET.

 By default, the pane shows an empty list with one line.
-To add a parameter, type its name and value in the corresponding fields.

 The pane is disabled when the GET request method is selected.